The Lead Follow-Up Problem Nobody Talks About

 - Step 1: Measure your actual response time.
 Pull timestamps from your CRM or form tool and compare to first outbound contact.
 Face the real number.

 - Step 2: Set up instant SMS acknowledgment via your CRM or n8n automation.
-This alone can improve conversion rates by 30–40%.
+This alone can improve conversion rates by 30 to 40 percent, and it ties directly into conversion rate optimization.

 - Step 4: Build a routing rule that assigns leads to a specific person with a 5-minute SLA alert.
 If no response in 5 minutes, escalate.